oslabs-beta/cssexy/NOTES.md

 # COMMIT, PR, ETC. NOTES

 Commit notes:
+  keith_2024-03-28_npmLink:
+    npm link working.
+    cssxe can now be run from inside of another repo.
+    To link, in the cssxe directory first run npm init, then npm link.
+    Then, in the target repo directory, run npm link cssxe.
+    Then add the following script to the target repo package.json:
+      "sexy": "TARGET_DIR=$(pwd) npm run cssxe:dev --prefix node_modules/cssxe".
+    npm link doesn’t programatically obtain the port (at the moment), so for now its set to 8000 in getTargetPort.
+But if cssxe was installed as an npm package the logic for getting the port programatically would work.

   keith_puppeteer_2024-03-25:
     To run CSSxe in puppeteer mode:
       - in .env, set VITE_PUPPETEER_MODE to true.